Mary P. Koss: Honors and awards

 Koss has received over 20 awards and over 70 recognitions throughout her career.
 Along with her honors and awards, she has been a distinguished member of professional organizations such as the American Psychological Association.
 Koss also was the first recipient and namesake of the Mary P. Koss Profile in Courage Award from the One-in-Four Organization.
 This award will be given to another person annually.
+Her work has also influenced public policy, including her testimony during the drafting of the Violence Against Women Act (VAWA) in 1994, which has become a cornerstone of federal policy on gender-based violence.